Online Marketing Blog Roundup

 I know of at least one case where a group of people were sharing a Google account for a collaborative project, and one of the parties accidentally used Google while logged into that shared account – another party then checked the search history to find something, and saw a string of websites that the first party probably wouldn’t have wanted the others to see.
 And this was years ago, when Google’s various services weren’t as inextricably linked.

 What can I say?
-I highly doubt that every guy on Gawker or Gizmodo being self-righteous about privacy has never looked at porn on the web.
+I highly doubt that every guy on Gawker or Gizmodo being self-righteous about online privacy has never looked at porn on the web.

 What do you think?
 Has Google stooped to a new low or is this just par for the internet course?